Using Python Tools

 || ||

 Use the uv install command to globally install a Python tool on your system.
-To demonstrate this, the command shown below installs the genja tool which is a static website generator built with Python.
+To demonstrate this, the command shown below installs the Genja tool which is a static website generator built with Python.

-The genja tool can now be directly run from the command line without invoking uv such as:
+The genja tool can now be run directly from the command line without invoking uv such as:

 25.3